CIS-5660-Fall-2025/hw02-stylization/README.md

 https://github.com/user-attachments/assets/f37b182e-76f1-4994-a09b-eb820054edba

 I also added the grayscale mode: when the user presses the spacebar, all of the TVs turn off and the scene becomes grayscale.
-All of the TVs lose their clover except a random TV; the user transfer the white clover to a TV by clicking on it.
+All of the TVs lose their clover except a random TV; the user can transfer the white clover to a TV by clicking on it.

 https://github.com/user-attachments/assets/2b840521-bfb6-4bca-b5a4-3bfa10a8c52f